 Volunteer Activities to do as a Family:

-- Collecting packaged food
+- Collect packaged food

 Many local churches and community centers either donate directly or have a line in to groups that coordinate relief efforts for local shelters and other agencies that are providing aid to the families and individuals in need.
 Your kids can pitch in by going shopping with you to pick out items for donation, such as canned food, crackers, diapers, and more, and then helping you deliver those goods for distribution.

-- Donating used toys and books
+- Donate used toys and books

 Kids can also take a look around the house for items that are in good shape but that they no longer use, like toys and clothes that they’ve outgrown.

-- Walking or riding for charity
+- Walk or bike ride for charity

 Many national organizations hold family and kids walk-a-thons or bike-a-thons.

-- Cleaning up parks
+- Clean up parks

 As children get older, they can participate in clean-up events at the park.
 Even younger kids can help out by picking up litter.
 Contact your local park to see what events families can participate in.

-- Working at a community garden
+- Work at a community garden

 Helping plant flowers, vegetables, and other growing things is a wonderful activity for children.
 They’ll gain a tremendous sense of accomplishment as they watch the results of their work grow, and they’ll be able to spend time outdoors among nature while doing something valuable for the community.

-- Helping neighbors
+- Help neighbors

 Kids can volunteer to help elderly neighbors by shoveling their sidewalk or by helping mom and dad bake some treats with mom or dad to take to them.
 Older kids can help babysit young neighborhood kids or help them learn to read.
 (Your child’s help may be especially appreciated by a working single mother or a family that’s busy taking care of a new baby or an elderly parent.)

-- Donating to animal shelters
+- Donate to animal shelters

 Animal shelters are always in need of food, toys, blankets, and other pet care items.
 Children love animals and become very motivated to care for them if they see how they are in need.
 Plan a trip to a local shelter so they can see first-hand how their donations will help.